Bioconductor/BBS/README.md

    all release build machines.
 2. Release *experiment package* builds (*data-experiment* is the name for our experiment package repository).
-These builds run nightly on the release Linux master builder only.
+These builds run nightly on the release Linux primary builder only.
 3. Devel *software* builds.
 These builds run nightly on all devel build machines.
 4. Devel *experiment package* builds.
-These builds run nightly on the devel Linux master builder only.
+These builds run nightly on the devel Linux primary builder only.

 ## What builds where